Johnaldy/feedback/README.md

 This repository implements a feedback collection and analysis system using GitHub's native features:
 - **Issue Templates** for structured feedback collection
-- **GitHub Actions** for automatic CSAT calculation and processing
+- **GitHub Actions** for automatic Average calculation and processing
 - **GitHub Projects** for visualization and analysis

 ## How It Works

 1. Partners collect feedback from customers after engagements
 2. Partners submit feedback using the standardized issue template
-3. GitHub Actions automatically calculate CSAT scores and apply labels
+3. GitHub Actions automatically calculate Average scores and apply labels
 4. Feedback data is visualized in the GitHub Project board
 5. Weekly reminders are sent for outstanding feedback collection